EridianAlpha/hardhat-example-fundme/README.md

 # Template - Hardhat

-This repo is a template for starting a new HardHat project.
+This repo is a template for starting a new Hardhat project.
 <br/>
 <br/>